For Faculty

 Distribution of Funds and mid-year review

-1. The funds are transferred at the beginning of the Fall semester following submission of the proposal.
+1. The funds are transferred on July 1 and are to be used by June 30 of the following year.
 They are to be used during the same academic year (Fall and Spring)

 Questions?
 Feel free to contact George Karabatis (georgek@umbc.edu)